Exclusive: Looted cash, gold helps Islamic State recruit in Philippines

 He attempted to return in August with 50-100 more fighters to reinforce the militants, who by then were losing ground, but he was prevented by an improved security cordon, said Brawner.

 “According to reports, they were able to recruit another 100 to 150.
 So the estimate is 250 all in all, and this includes children,” Brawner said.
-“They are trying to recruit orphans, relatives of the fighters who died and sympathizers.”
+“They are trying to recruit orphans, relatives of the fighters who died and sympathisers.”

 Parents of children are offered as much as 70,000 pesos ($1,380) plus a monthly salary of as much as 30,000 pesos ($590) to hand over their sons to the group, according to security sources and community leaders briefed on the recruitment.